 If you've been injured in an accident, you'll want to file a police report and an insurance accident claim with both your insurer and the insurer of the responsible party as soon as possible (after seeking medical attention).
 The claim is the first step toward being compensated for medical expenses, lost wages, and/or other damages resulting from the accident.
 This article covers the basics of insurance injury claims after an accident, including the following:

 - The difference between first party and third party claims

 - The insurance claims process

 - Denial of claims and the appeals process

 - Calculating the value of an insurance claim

 There are two types of insurance claims: first party claims and third party claims.
 While a first party claim is one you file with your own insurance company, a third party claim is one you file with the insurance provider of another person or business.
 Most insurance holders have coverage for third parties who are injured as a result of the holder's actions.

 On the other hand, if you were hit by a car while crossing the street or were involved in an accident while a passenger in someone else's car, you should file a third party claim with the driver's auto insurance provider.
+Still, it is also helpful to always notify your own insurance company as well.
 If you were injured while shopping in a store or eating at a restaurant, you can file a third party personal injury claim with the business' or land/property owner's insurance company.
 These claims apply to bodily damage as well as property damage.

 Whether you were injured in an automobile, a home, a building, or a business, you typically want to report the incident to the insurance company as soon as reasonably possible.
 If you were involved in a car accident, it is wise to report the incident to your insurance provider, even if you weren't at fault.
 Regardless of the location of the accident, you'll probably be required to provide information about the circumstances of the accident and the extent of your injuries.